jkeresman01/java-method-search.nvim/README.md

-# java-method-search.nvim
+## The problem :warning: ##

+You open your favorite editor, Neovim, and navigate to a new Java class you're unfamiliar with.
+You want to preview all available methods, easily search through them, and navigate to each one for exploration, but this seems impossible.

+## The solution :trophy: ##

-This Neovim plugin integrates with telescope.nvim and nvim-treesitter to enable interactive fuzzy finding and navigation through Java methods within a file.
+This Neovim plugin, Java method search, integrates with telescope.nvim and nvim-treesitter to enable interactive fuzzy finding and navigation through Java methods within a file.

 [![asciicast](https://asciinema.org/a/0V6bFRxWP7EZNorV8Z0FPfuss.svg)](https://asciinema.org/a/0V6bFRxWP7EZNorV8Z0FPfuss)

-### Installation ###
+### Installation :star: ###
 * Make sure you have Neovim v0.9.0 or greater. :exclamation:
 * Dependecies: treesiter && telescope && plenary (telescope dep)
 * Install using you plugin manager